Vocabulary for IELTS

 Question: Is it easy to find honest friends?

-Answer: Modern society comprises numerous purse-proud debonair men who have this uncanny knack for getting cajoled by few flatters who take benefit of their financial status and opulent lifestyle.
+Answer: Modern society comprises numerous purse-proud debonair men with this uncanny knack for getting cajoled by a few flatters who take benefit of their financial status and opulent lifestyle.
 Therefore, finding honest friends seems to be a daunting task.

 2. Felicity: